 MobileScapes EA Geofences Library FAQs

-I would like to request a change for a record or polygon.
+I would like to request a change to a record or polygon.
 How can I achieve this?

 To request for a record or polygon to be modified, added or removed, please fill in this form: GeoFence Feedback (arcgis.com).opens in new window